How Were Cats Domesticated? What Research Shows

 The natives relied on agriculture as a source of livelihood because the region had (and still has) a steady supply of water and fertile soil.
 Water was being drawn from the Mediterranean Sea, and/or from the Euphrates and Tigris rivers.

 As the settlements grew, they had to scale up their production.
-And the produce attracted rodents that quickly became a nuisance.
+The produce attracted rodents that quickly became a nuisance.
 As nature would have it, the increased population of rats and mice inevitably caught the attention of the cats living in the wild.
 Instinctively, they knew they had found a sustainable source of food, and that was the beginning of our mutually beneficial relationship.

 They were so effective at dealing with the issue that we gave them unrestricted access to the ships that transported grains and other products to other regions.
 Eventually, we got so attached to them that some people started befriending them even if they didn’t have an infestation to worry about.